clf222/Blocbox/README.md

 4. Prototyping (Invision)
 5. User research and preference test

-You can view the site at  https://clf222.github.io/Blocbox/
+You can view the project at  https://clf222.github.io/Blocbox/